ericlenio/escreen/README.md

 problem if you lose it.
 Worst case is you make a new password and all cached files will have to be re-cached (which will happen automatically).
 Still, keep the file secured: `chmod 600 $HOME/.escreenrc`.

+For better security, and if **gpg-agent** is set up on your system, encrypt your .escreenrc and name it `$HOME/.escreenrc.gpg` and that will be used instead.

 **Step 3: start escreen.** Run the following to start a new session, which will load all your preferences and create stub functions.
 It launches GNU screen